ishwarrimal/frontend-interview-preps/Web Fundamentals/Basics/README.md

 - Contact the root DNS servers to resolve the TLD - top-level domains (like .com, .org, .net) and get the authoritative DNS server for the top-level domain (TLD)

-- Contact the TLD DNS server to resolve the Autohrative DNS; The TLD DNS server responds with the IP address of the authoritative DNS server for the specific domain (e.g., google.com).
+- Contact the TLD DNS server to resolve the Authorative DNS; The TLD DNS server responds with the IP address of the authoritative DNS server for the specific domain (e.g., google.com).

 - The authoritative DNS server for the domain provides the IP address associated with the requested domain (e.g., the IP address of Google's servers).
 This information is sent back to the DNS resolver.